dunn/modernphilosophy/modernphilosophy.markdown

 	_Conclusion_: The lawnmower will get wet.

 As you can see, arguments aren't peculiar to philosophy: we use them all the time to get around the world, although we almost never bother to make them explicit.
-Even in this class, we won't always go to the trouble of putting arguments in this form.
-But it can often be helpful.
-To see this, consider an argument put forth by the British Medical Association:
+Even in this class, we won't always go to the trouble of putting arguments in this explicit form.
+But it can often be helpful to do so, and it's important that arguments _can_ be make explicit.
+To see why, consider an argument put forth by the British Medical Association:

 > _Premise 1:_ Boxing is a dangerous activity.
 >
 > _Conclusion:_ Boxing should be banned.

 Does the premise entail the conclusion?
-That is, does the premise do what it should, which is to show the conclusion to be true?
+That is, does the premise show the conclusion to be true?
 In other words, is this a **valid argument**---one whose premises entail the conclusion?
 (Another way to put it: a valid argument is such that it's impossible for the premises to be true and the conclusion false.)

 Validity says nothing at all about whether the premises or conclusion are in fact true or not.
 Here's a valid argument: